PujaSingh014/Algorithm-Visualizer/README.md

 # Algorithm Visualizer

 This project is developed using javascript, html and CSS.
+It can be viewed here https://algorithm-visualizer-5d117.web.app/

 ## Sorting Agorithm